12 Entry-Level Tech Jobs To Kick-Start Your New Career

 janitor at google

-With that in mind, I’ve limited this list to entry-level roles that have both the opportunity for career advancement and perks.
+With that in mind, I’ve limited this list to entry-level roles that have the opportunity for career advancement.

 Keep in mind that the required skills for entry-level roles in different departments can vary wildly.
 Some of them you could apply for today with your current skills and experience right out of high school, while others you’ll need to take specific training programs before you could apply.